 One of these innovation accelerators, as you can see in the image of the 3rd platform, are so-called cognitive systems technologies themselves.

-Cognitive computing is really a term that has been popularized by mainly IBM to describe the current wave of artificial intelligence with a twist of purpose, adaptiveness, self-learning, contextuality and human interaction.
+Cognitive computing is really a term that has been popularized by mainly IBM to describe the current wave of artificial intelligence and, specifically also machine learning, with a twist of purpose, adaptiveness, self-learning, contextuality and human interaction.
 Human is key in here and without a doubt also easier to digest than all those AI-related doomsday movie scenarios.

 Cognitive computing and AI powering digital evolutions: from enabling IoT and making sense of unstructured big data to next stage security

-Other innovation accelerators include the Internet of Things.
+Other innovation accelerators where AI fits in include the Internet of Things.
 Here as well, AI and cognitive computing or cognitive systems are omni-present.

 Artificial intelligence and the Internet of Things

 Once you start connecting everything you need APIs, connectors, information analysis technologies and “embedded intelligence”, essentially code that makes it all possible.

 Moreover, the Internet of Things, which really is about automation and information (with on top of that a layer of possibilities to, for instance, enhance customer experience or make life a bit easier) adds loads of data, Big Data (one of the four pillars of the 3rd platform) to an already exploding digital data universe.
-The majority of all that data is unstructured and needs to be turned into knowledge and (automated) actions as good old rules-based information management approaches simply can’t handle it.
+The majority of all that data is unstructured and needs to be turned into knowledge and (automated) actions as good old rules-based information management approaches simply can’t handle it (remember the DIKW model).
 Guess what is needed to make it possible and to even make all these other aspects of the Internet of Things possible?
 Indeed: artificial intelligence.

 The future of security is intelligent too – AI in cybersecurity